isovector/certainty-by-construction/src/book/2-numbers.lagda.md

 side of the axis as well.
 Our number line now goes off to infinity in two directions, towards infinity and towards negative infinity.
 Some of the integers then, are $\dots, -3, -2, -1, 0, 1, \dots$.
-We use the blackboard bold notation `ℤ` to represent the set of integers, which might seem like a strange choice until you learn the German word for "number" is *Zahl.*
+We use the blackboard bold notation `type:ℤ` to represent the set of integers, which might seem like a strange choice until you learn the German word for "number" is *Zahl.*

 Mathematically, we say the integers are an *extension* of the natural numbers.